Food dehydrator

 A food dehydrator is a device that removes moisture from food to aid in its preservation.
 Food drying is a method of preserving fruit, vegetables and meats that has been practiced since antiquity.

 Design

 Most modern food dehydrators are low-power convection ovens that use heated air flow to reduce the water content of foods.
 The water content of food is usually very high, typically 80–95% for various fruits and vegetables and 50–75% for various meats.
-Removing moisture from food restrains various bacteria from growing and spoiling food.
-Further, removing moisture from food dramatically reduces the weight and often volume of the food, making it easier to storage.
+Removing moisture from food restrains various bacteria from growing and spoiling food, as well as dramatically reducing the weight and often the volume of the food, making it easier to store.
 Thus, food dehydrators are used to preserve and extend the shelf life of various foods.